 Have you ever thought about what goes on inside the human body?
 Just think about it for a second.
 Our bodies work seamlessly, day in and day out.
-Twenty-four-seven; 365 days a year.
-It processes daily intake of food.
+Twenty-four-seven, 365 days a year.
+It processes the daily intake of food.
 That in and of itself is miraculous.
 Unfortunately, we have taken our bodies for granted.
 We overeat.
 We forget to exercise, and we let ourselves go.
 As a result, we now have to find the best way to eliminate visceral fat.

 Best Way to Eliminate Visceral Fat

-Conditions like high blood pressure, high cholesterol and atherosclerosis (hardening of the arteries) affects the health of your circulatory system.
+Conditions like high blood pressure, high cholesterol, and atherosclerosis (hardening of the arteries) affect the health of your circulatory system.
 One way to reverse these conditions is by intermittent fasting.
 This body system is a game changer.
 In fact, your body circulates about 1.5 gallons of blood every day.
 Plus, there are 60,000 miles of blood vessels.
 Fasting is the best way to eliminate visceral fat.
 Fasting has many health benefits.

 Intermittent Fasting Covers a Lot of Bases